valentynkt/BackendGarden/content/notes/Bulkhead Pattern.md

 > - **Resource Management**: Limits are set on the number of concurrent requests to a service, ensuring that failure in one instance doesn’t overwhelm and bring down other instances.
 > - **Fault Tolerance**: Helps the system stay responsive during high loads or failures, as unaffected compartments can still handle requests.

-### Implementation Overview
+## Implementation Overview

 To implement the Bulkhead pattern effectively:

+> [!example]
+>
-- **Define Resource Limits**: Assign specific resources like CPU, memory, or network connections to different parts of the system to ensure they operate independently.
+> - **Define Resource Limits**: Assign specific resources like CPU, memory, or network connections to different parts of the system to ensure they operate independently.
-- **Service Partitioning**: Organize services into logical groups that can operate independently, minimizing the impact of any single group’s failure on others.
+> - **Service Partitioning**: Organize services into logical groups that can operate independently, minimizing the impact of any single group’s failure on others.
-- **Concurrency Management**: Utilize threading and connection pools to control how many requests a service instance can handle simultaneously.
+> - **Concurrency Management**: Utilize threading and connection pools to control how many requests a service instance can handle simultaneously.

 ## Summary

 > [!summary]
 > The Bulkhead pattern is crucial for creating fault-tolerant microservices architectures.
 By partitioning services and resources, it ensures that failures are contained within small areas, allowing the rest of the application to continue functioning.
 This approach enhances the overall stability and reliability of the system.